irtizak/statscan_pop/README.md

 An interactive **Streamlit** application is included, allowing users to upload a `.csv` file and view region-specific insights with a dropdown interface.

 > 📘 **Note**: The entire preprocessing pipeline—including data cleaning, transformation, and output generation—is demonstrated in the `technical_test.ipynb` notebook.
+Read further below to run Streamlit application.

 ---